demisto/content-docs/docs/contributing/contributing.md

 Officially supported packs have  stricter quality-control process, and provide an email address or a website of their owner that customers can reach out to (and will be referred to) in case of an issue.

 ### Community Supported Packs
-Community supported packs on the other hand, do not have a support contact (customers will be able to ask questions on our [Live Community Forum](https://live.paloaltonetworks.com/t5/cortex-xsoar-discussions/bd-p/Cortex_XSOAR_Discussions)), and will have a less strict quality-control process.
+Community supported packs, do not have a support contact (customers will be able to ask questions on our [Live Community Forum](https://live.paloaltonetworks.com/t5/cortex-xsoar-discussions/bd-p/Cortex_XSOAR_Discussions)), and will have a lesser strict quality-control process (in comparison to officially supported packs).

 :::info
-Contributed content for Palo Alto Networks products (e.g., PAN-OS, XDR, etc.) will be adopted and supported by the Cortex XSOAR Content team.
+Contributed content for Palo Alto Networks products (e.g., PAN-OS, Cortex XDR, etc.) will be adopted and supported by the Cortex XSOAR Content team.
 :::

 ## Contribution Methods